Back to top

 About the Purified Water Project

-Valley Water must meet future water demand and identify a sustainable water supply to combat the effects of climate change.
-The Purified Water Project will help meet those water supply goals, which include providing at least 10% of water demand in Santa Clara County through recycled and purified water.
-The project will allow Valley Water to develop the use of purified water to supplement existing water sources in a manner that minimizes environmental impacts.
+Valley Water must meet future water demand and identify a sustainable water supply to combat the effects of future droughts and climate change.
+The Purified Water Project will help reach those water supply goals, which include meeting at least 10% of water demand in Santa Clara County through recycled and purified water.
+The project will allow Valley Water to develop the use of purified water to supplement existing drinking water sources in a manner that minimizes environmental impacts.

 About the Purification Process - What is Purified Water?